Penticton – Skaha Assembly Redevelopment

 An aerial view of the Skaha Lake Road redevelopment project.

-Following extensive community participation during Phase 2 of our engagement plan, BC Housing is moving forward with redeveloping the motel sites located at 2730, 2784, 2824, and 2872 Skaha Lake Road and 179 Green Avenue West, in the City of Penticton.
-These sites are currently known as Skaha Sunrise Apartments, and the Meadowlark, Sun Valley and Mayfair motels and are collectively known as the Skaha Assembly Redevelopment project.
-The future spaces will provide a variety of housing options focused on affordable rentals for singles, families, seniors, and persons with disabilities living and working in the community.
+BC Housing is moving forward with redeveloping the sites located at 2730, 2784, 2824, and 2872 Skaha Lake Road and 179 Green Avenue West, in the City of Penticton.
+These sites are currently known as Skaha Sunrise Apartments, the Meadowlark, Sun Valley, and Mayfair motels which are collectively known as the Skaha Assembly Redevelopment project.

 This redevelopment will play an important role in increasing the number of affordable housing units which are desperately needed in Penticton.
-More than 550 affordable units are being proposed in this redevelopment with the plan to have Phase 1 available to renters by 2028.
+More than 550 affordable units are being proposed in this redevelopment with a goal to have Phase 1 available to renters by 2028.
+BC Housing expects to submit a rezoning application to the City of Penticton by early 2025.
+Construction could begin in late 2026/2027.

 Two Draft Concept Plans for Community Feedback